apache/arrow/docs/source/cpp/env_vars.rst

    .. note::
-      In addition to runtime-selected SIMD optimizations dispatch, Arrow C++ can also be compiled with SIMD optimizations that are cannot be disabled at runtime.
+      In addition to runtime-selected SIMD optimizations dispatch, Arrow C++ can also be compiled with SIMD optimizations that cannot be disabled at runtime.
 For example, by default, SSE4.2 optimizations are enabled on x86
       builds: therefore, with this default setting, Arrow C++ does not work at all on a CPU without support for SSE4.2.
 This setting can be changed